-The GEO3.1 has a tournament lock which prevents the user from making changes to any parameter that affects the way in which the GEO3.1 shoots, without the need for tools.
-This feature is necessary in order to make the GEO3.1 legal for tournament play.
-To enable or disable the tournament lock see Accessing the Menu System on page 27.
+The GEO3.5 has a Tournament Lock which prevents the user from making changes to any parameter that affects the way in which the GEO3.5 shoots. without the need for tools

-When the lock is enabled the lock indictor will show a closed padlock .
-When the lock is disabled the lock indictor will show an open padlock .
+When the lock is enabled the lock indicator will show a closed padlock a.